bedops/bedops/docs/_build/html/_sources/content/overview.txt

 .. image:: ../assets/overview/BEDOPS_Presentation_9_small.png
    :width: 99%

-BEDOPS also introduces a novel and **lossless** compression format called *Starch* that reduces whole-genome BED datasets to ~5% of their original size (and BAM datasets to roughly 35% of their original size), while adding useful metadata and random access, allowing instantaneous retrieval of any compressed chromosome:
+BEDOPS also introduces a novel and **lossless** compression format called :ref:`Starch <starch_specification>` that reduces whole-genome BED datasets to **~5%** of their original size (and BAM datasets to roughly 35% of their original size), while adding useful metadata and random access, allowing instantaneous retrieval of any compressed chromosome:

 .. image:: ../assets/overview/BEDOPS_Presentation_10_small.png
    :width: 99%